Reuh/anselme/README.md

 > Choice
 ```

-Every event have a type, and consist of a `data` field, containing its contents, and a `tags` field, containing the tags at the time the event was created.
+Every event have a type (`text`, `choice`, `return` or `error` by default, custom types can also be defined), and consist of a `data` field, containing its contents, and a `tags` field, containing the tags at the time the event was created.

 ### Identifiers